 Listing 13-5.
 The ViewController.swift file

 We can see that we created a textArea for the inline logging of the activity, a textField that will be used to input the inserted value, as well as a few buttons.
-3Here is a detail lview of the Main.storyboard that shows how the buttons and fields are wired:
+Figure 13-6 shows a detail view of the Main.storyboard that shows how the buttons and fields are wired.

-3 The application Storyboard
+Figure 13-6: The application Storyboard

 The Keychain class

 We create a few private class methods to encapsulate the query constructors.
 This will be saved as the Keychain.swift file.